clef-men/article_tmc/popl25-reviews-and-comments.md

 > the design choices and benchmarking to do with this implementation in
 > the OCaml compiler.
 The second contribution is a correctness proof in
 > Coq stating that the TMC optimisation does not change any observable
 > behaviour of the program (including divergence etc).

-The proof was
-> done in Simuliris, and might be the first code transforming
+> The proof was done in Simuliris, and might be the first code
-> function/relation to have been proved correct in Simuliris.
-Finally,
+> transforming function/relation to have been proved correct in
+> Simuliris.

+Our wording is defensive because it is difficult to be aware of all publications and ongoing work on simulations in separation logic, but our claim to novelty was recently confirmed on the (public) Iris Mattermost communication platform by Robbert Krebbers, one of the Iris maintainers.
+We quote the discussion:

+> Abhishek Anand:
+> [...]
+> 2. is there some existing work using iris for formulating and proving correctness of compilers producing concurrent code?
+>
+> Michael Sammler:
+> Regarding 2, the only work I know that uses Iris in a compiler proof is the code generation pass from DimSum (https://gitlab.mpi-sws.org/iris/dimsum/-/blob/master/dimsum_examples/compiler/codegen.v?ref_type=heads), but the setup there is quite non-standard (e.g. it does not use the standard wp, but is based on the "satisfiable" assertion and DimSum refinements).
+I am not sure if any of the approaches of proving refinements using Iris (e.g. ReLoC) has been used to verify a compiler.
+>
+> Robbert Krebbers:
+> Re (2), indeed, I do not think any of the ReLoC or Simuliris variants have been used to verify a compiler.
+Only refinements of very tricky concrete programs.

+(One can reasonably ask why using the same technique to study a different object is a contribution in itself.
+We answer in our presentation that this new, important application area revealed expressivity limitations in Simuliris, and required our contribution of an extension with abstract protocols, which are likely to be useful to many other proofs and people.)

-> this work in Simuliris, required the authors to extend Simuliris with
+> Finally, this work in Simuliris, required the authors to extend
-> support for user-specified different calling conventions (in order to
+> Simuliris with support for user-specified different calling
-> manage TMC's destination-passing style).
+> conventions (in order to manage TMC's destination-passing style).
 >
 > Section 2 presents TMC on a idealised language that is intended for
 > explaining TMC (and is quite close to the Coq formalisation).
 The